-As part of DPS efforts to leverage technology and suppress criminal activity, in 2006 DPS launched the "Minimizing the Spaces" initiative, which resulted in the installation of five surveillance cameras and two license plate recognition cameras.
-Due to the success of the initiative, DPS added additional surveillance cameras and license plate recognition cameras in subsequent years on the campus proper and throughout DPS patrol and response area.
-DPS continues to operate video surveillance cameras and license plate recognition cameras as part of its coordinated crime prevention efforts.
-The university's goal in employing this security technology is to monitor potential criminal activity on-campus and to document crime for the purpose of assisting local law enforcement with prosecutions.
+As part of DPS' efforts to leverage technology and suppress criminal activity, DPS maintains a vast network of surveillance cameras and license plate recognition cameras strategically located both on and off campus.
+The security cameras are live monitored 24 hours a day.
+The university's goal in employing this security technology is to monitor potential criminal activity in the campus community and to document crime for the purpose of assisting local law enforcement with prosecutions.